Two-photon absorption in silicon using real density matrix approach: Results and Discussion

 \section{Results and Discussion}

-The derived form of $\alpha_2$ that follows from the RDMA approach contains contributions from the two regimes of exciton production, namely the contributions from discrete states and continuum states, see equation (\ref{alpha2_d_c}).
-Both regimes rely on dipole allowed transitions while considering either the absorption or emission.
+The derived form of $\alpha_{2H}$ that follows from the RDMA contains contributions from the two regimes of exciton production, namely the contributions from discrete states and continuum states, see equation (\ref{alpha2_d_c}).
 The discrete regime is visually depicted in Figure \ref{fig:triscale}, which highlights the two-dimensional dispersion of $\alpha_2$.
 The analysis recognizes the presence of a single discrete excitonic state below the band edge, corresponding to the creation of a bound state through absorption of a phonon, $\hbar\Omega_{abs}$, which may provide considerable enhancement to the 2PA process.
 This is manifested by the presence of resonant denominators for the discrete regime, which can be written in simplified form from equation (\ref{crossnew}) as

 This single state is the only one considered due to the low binding energy of Si, which precludes the formation of bound excitons with higher principal quantum numbers.
 When $\hbar\omega_b/\hbar\omega_a$ is detuned away from degeneracy, we observe an increase of $\alpha_2$ that is as much as $5\times$ the equivalent degenerate response, amplifying the process as it becomes doubly resonant with the lowest discrete state and the edge of the continuum at room temperature.
 This behavior is evident in the corners of Figure \ref{fig:triscale}.
 While smaller in magnitude, the $\hbar\Omega_{abs}$ state provides additional enhancement when at least one incident photon approaches this energy.
 An alternate resonance condition exists when both photons are resonant with the discrete exciton level at approximately 95\% of the band gap.
 This is a singly resonant process where the intermediate state is the lowest excitonic state, providing some enhancement to the two-photon process.